City of Maquoketa to pay $4.5M settlement in arrest death

 “When we saw how Drew had been tased over and over and how he died with officers kneeling and sitting on him … for many reasons it was clear Drew’s rights had been violated,” said Dave O’Brien, the family’s attorney.

-Phone messages left Thursday with Maquoketa City Manager Gerald Smith and the Jackson County Sheriff’s Office seeking comment were not immediately returned.
+A phone message left Thursday with Maquoketa City Manager Gerald Smith wasn’t immediately returned.
+Steve Schroeder, chief deputy with the Jackson County Sheriff’s Office, said he couldn’t comment because the matter was still in litigation.

 Police said an autopsy showed Edwards had methamphetamine, ecstasy, and marijuana in his system when he died.